oleg-shilo/cs-script/README.md

 #### _**Howto get CS-Script**_

-Note, every [release](https://github.com/oleg-shilo/cs-script/releases) comes with a detailed description of how to deploy/integrate CS-SCript on/with your environment or application.
+Note, every [release](https://github.com/oleg-shilo/cs-script/releases) comes with a detailed description of how to deploy/integrate CS-Script on/with your environment or application.
 This covers various package distribution solutions
 - .NET Tools
 - Chocolatey
 - WinGet